Walk of Fame of Cabaret

 The first stars, awarded on July 16, 2004, were inaugurated in the presence of Christina Weiss, Culture Representative and Minister of State of Germany and Kurt Beck, the premier of the German federal state of Rhineland-Palatinate.
-In January 2007, Peter Hammerschlag was honored, and his became the 43rd star on the walk.
+In January 2007, Peter Hammerschlag was honoured, and his became the 43rd star on the walk.

 Characteristics

 The Walk of Fame runs north to south between Münsterstraße and Schillerstraße.

 Each star consists of a stainless-steel seven-pointed irregularly shaped star, inlaid into a bronze square.
-Inside the star, the signature of the honoree is etched.
-The full name of the honoree in capital letters can be seen on the bronze square, as well as the sponsor in normal letters.
+Inside the star, the signature of the honouree is etched.
+The full name of the honouree in capital letters can be seen on the bronze square, as well as the sponsor in normal letters.

-The committee of experts initially selected 80 deceased stars to be honored on the walk of fame.
+The committee of experts initially selected 80 deceased stars to be honoured on the walk of fame.
 Additionally to these, each year a living author or interpreter receives a star.

-Details on the honorees
+Details on the honourees

-Details on the honorees may be found at the nearby Stiftung Deutsches Kabarett (German Cabaret Foundation).
+Details on the honourees may be found at the nearby Stiftung Deutsches Kabarett (German Cabaret Foundation).
 Here, the core of the German Cabaret Archive is formed by more than eighty literary estates with biographies, documents and cultural heritage, regarding eighty thousand people from the history of cabaret and the forms of comedy that preceded it.
 This archive is based on the private initiative of Reinhard Hippen (1961).
 The counterpart of the "Walk of Fame" can be found in the "Hall of Fame" in the Bernburg castle, in Saxony-Anhalt.
 Numerous exhibits remind viewers of the "immortals" of cabaret.